dmauser/azure-vm-net-tools/README.md

 ## Concepts

-This is a quick lab to show you how to deploy useful network utilities/tools on your Linux VM.
+On this post we will demonstrate how to deploy useful network utilities/tools on your Azure VMs (Linux and Windows).

 Please review the list of network tools installed inside the content of the [script](https://raw.githubusercontent.com/dmauser/az-vm-networking-tools/script/nettools.sh).
 You can also define your own startup script and replace the script URL on the variable **nettoolsuri** listed in the examples below.

-## Linux (Unbuntu)
+## Linux (Ubuntu)

 It is important to note all procedures below have been tested on Linux Ubuntu 18.04.
 You may need to make changes depending on your Linux distro.